G30RG3PAK/C-C-plus-plus/README.md

-# World-of-C
+# C and C++
 Let's enjoy.
-This is a first step of my development, I use C Language to develop my logic and algorithm.
+This is a first step of my development, I use C and C++ Language to develop my logic and algorithm.